ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **Diagnosis:** We have an opportunity to minimize complexity and move quickly.
 Since we don't yet have product market fit, the value of what we ve built so far is minimal, so we need to ignore sunk cost and opt for fast rewrites while we re still unsure what our product will look like long term.

 **Action plan:** We will focus on hiring software engineering generalists, reinforce a culture of curiosity and scrappiness, leave ego at the door, and invest only a modest amount of effort into long-term technical planning.
-Instead, for now, we ll focus on our ability to ship MVP product experiments to the market.
+Instead, for now, we'll focus on our ability to ship MVP product experiments to the market.

 *7. Participate In Continuous Education And Technology Conferences*